Supova/Speaker-Recognition-System/README.md

 The recursive process of the LBG algorithm used in `LBG.m` is as follows.
 First a single-vector codebook, the centroid for all training vectors, is initialized.
 Next the size of the codebook is doubled by splitting each current codebook by adding or subtracting epsilon, the percentage of splitting.
 Then for each of the training vectors, the closest codeword in the current codebook is found so the vectors can be assigned to the corresponding cell associated with the closest centroid.
 Finally the codeword in each cell is updated using the centroid of training vectors assigned to that cell.
 The iterative process of nearest-neighbor search and centroid update is repeated until the average distance between the training vectors and centroids falls below a preset threshold.
 Furthermore, the iteration from the doubling of the size of the codebook step to centroid update is repeated until a preset codebook size is designed.
 Then the loop breaks once this condition is achieved.

-Below is our image of our acoustic vectors after implementing the vector quantization.
+Below is our image of our acoustic vectors after implementing the vector quantization with 8 centroids.

 <p align="center">
 <img src="https://github.com/Supova/EEC-201/blob/main/Images/VQ%20acoustic%20vector%20codeblocks.PNG">